CNAG-Biomedical-Informatics/pheno-ranker/README.md

      Options:
        -age                           Include age-related variables [>no-age|age]
-       -align                         Write alignment file(s).
+       -a|align                       Write alignment file(s).
 If no argument is given the files will be named [alignment.*]
-       -append-prefixes               The prefixes to be added to the primary_key of individuals when #cohorts >= 2 [C] -config                        YAML config file to change default parameters [conf/config.yaml) -e|export                      Export miscellanea JSON files
+       -append-prefixes               The prefixes to be added to the primary_key of individuals when #cohorts >= 2 [C] -config                        YAML config file to change default parameters [conf/config.yaml) -e|export                      Export miscellanea JSON files.
+If no argument is given the files will be named [export.*]
        -exclude-terms                 Exclude BFF/PXF terms (e.g., --exclude-terms sex id) -include-hpo-ascendants        Include ascendant terms from the Human Phenotype Ontology (HPO) -include-terms                 Include BFF/PXF terms (e.g., --ixclude-terms diseases)